deepshamenghani/guess-the-slang/README.md

 A 2-player guessing game has only one guesser at a time — no one to play off, no group dynamic.

 **Decision:** Game requires host + 2 players minimum (3 total) to start.
 Below that, the "Start Game" button is disabled.

-The button label currently says "Need at least 2 players" — which is technically misleading (it means 2 non-host players).
-This is a known issue worth fixing.

 ### 8. Play Again preserves the group, resets the game